charlessxav/aws-developer-journey/week2-functions-files-json/README.md

 - Writing and organizing functions for reusability
 - Using positional, keyword, and default arguments effectively
 - Splitting code into modules for better maintainability
-- Handling file I/O for automation tasks
+- Reading/writing `.txt` files for automation
-- Preparing for JSON parsing and error management
+- Parsing, modifying, and saving JSON data for AWS scripts

 ---